Ontario Healthcare Funding Crisis — March 2026

 Pool fully operational province-wide.
 Comprehensive outcome evaluation.
 Formalize long-term governance.
 Consider legislative ban on agencies beyond this point if pool is meeting needs.

 By following these implementation steps, the Province can create a centralized nursing pool that addresses the root causes behind the agency boom.
-This strategy shifts the solution to the public realm – offering nurses flexible work opportunities with the security and standards of the public system.
+This strategy shifts the solution to the public realm, giving nurses flexible work opportunities with the security and standards of the public system.
 Financially, redirecting funds from agencies to an in-house pool should yield significant savings and better value for money, while also improving workforce morale and retention.
+The framework is ready.
+The question is whether decision-makers will act before the next shortage forces their hand.

-A well-implemented Provincial Nursing Pool offers a feasible path to safeguarding the sustainability of the public healthcare budget.
+A well-implemented Provincial Nursing Pool creates a feasible path to safeguarding the sustainability of the public healthcare budget.

 Canadian Health Coalition – “The use of agency nursing is exploding” (Aug 2023).